moshema10/YT-Music-Downloader/README.md

 # YT-Music-Downloader
-I have written a python script which lets you download youtube music to your pc.
+Are you tired of skipping ads while listening to music on YT Music or YT?
+I have faced the same problem too.
+So, I have written a python script which lets you download youtube music to your pc.
+So no need to open YT for listening to your music.
+Your musics are saved on your PC.

 # Features
   - Any audio files can be downloaded with YT Link